 Every revenue entry in nouz has cash and card as separate columns.
 The split isn't optional — it's what makes the transaction-fee math come out right.
 Knowing how to use it efficiently saves you typing every evening.

-The transaction-fee percentage is applied to card revenue only.
+Because the transaction-fee percentage is applied to card revenue only.
 If you lumped cash and card together as a single number, the fee math would either over-charge cash or under-charge card — neither is accurate.
+Splitting BAR (cash) from EC (card) is what lets nouz apply the fee to exactly the right portion of the day and land on a correct net revenue figure.

 The default revenue entry form has two fields side-by-side: BAR for cash, EC for card.
-Type both.
-The fee % applies to EC only; net revenue is computed correctly.
+Type both — the fee % applies to EC only, and net revenue is computed correctly.
+If you only had cash that day, leave EC at 0; for an all-card day, leave BAR at 0.
+The form accepts zeros without complaint, so one row covers almost every day.

 If you only had cash that day (no card transactions), leave EC at 0.
 Same the other way — leave BAR at 0 for an all-card day.
 The form accepts zeros without complaint.